 - 1. Staff members who identify the need, makes a referral to the student's English class teacher or Head of ELL. - 2.
 Once the Referral Form is sent to the Head of ELL, the student is assessed by the ELL specialist teacher. - All assessment results are taken into account to determine if support is needed and on which level as well as how often.
 The student is assigned one of the three levels: Non-proficient (NP), Approaching proficiency (AP) and Proficient (P) which is sometimes referred to as Level 3, Level 2 and Level 1 respectively. - 4.
 If the student shows a need for ELL intervention/support (and falls in either AP or NP level), he/she will be included on the ELL register for provision.
 If not, the student will not receive support but his/her progress will be monitored and reviewed during the following term. - 5.
-A Pupil Profile (PP) for the student will be collaboratively developed by the ELL specialist teacher and the student's class/English teacher using the ELL assessments to identify student's language ability and needs.
-Based on student's assessment, English language teacher and ELL Link teacher's recommendations, an ELL individualised plan is developed to help support student's English Language Learning.

-- 6. Where possible ELL support will primarily be done as small group intervention, but will occasionally be delivered in the English or subject classroom as push-in support. - 7.
+Where possible ELL support will primarily be done as small group intervention, but will occasionally be delivered in the English or subject classroom as push-in support. - 6.
 Once the pupil's ELL provision slots are allocated, the ELL teacher will inform the subject teacher/Head of Department/ Form Tutor of the timings.